jekyll/jekyll-feed/README.md

 ### Custom styling

 Want to style what your feed looks like in the browser?
-When a XSLT Styleheet file named `feed.xslt.xml`exisrs at the root of your repository, a link to this stylesheet is added to the generated feed.
+When a XSLT Styleheet file named `feed.xslt.xml` exists at the root of your repository, a link to this stylesheet is added to the generated feed.

 ## Why Atom, and not RSS?